Frequently Asked Questions

 Service animals, such as guide dogs for the blind, are permitted in buildings and on the museum grounds.

-All waste from pets must be picked up, bagged, and disposed of in trash cans.
+Pets are allowed on the grounds if they are on a leash.
+All waste from pets must be picked up, bagged, and disposed of in the trash cans.

-No, animals of any kind may not be left in a vehicle parked in the parking lot.
-Please plan accordingly: pets are not allowed on site and service animals must accompany you throughout your visit.
+No, animals of any kind should not be left in a vehicle parked in the museum’s parking lot.

-For the safety and protection of our staff, volunteers, visitors, and artifacts, the following items may not be brought on site:
+For the safety and protection of our staff, volunteers, visitors, and artifacts, the following items may not be brought into the museum’s buildings:

 • Weapons, including guns and ammunition